 This is a low key fun get together of like-minded Vintage fliers.
 BBQ - The Levin MAC normally runs a sausage sizzle at lunchtime at purely nominal cost so bring a few coins.
 Postponements - Any postponement decisions will be advised on the Levin Club website Levin Model Aeroplane Club - Home (sporty.co.nz) and via the Vintage Email List which Stew Cox uses to provide reminders and updates concerning these events.
 If you aren't on the Vintage Email List and want to be added, send Stew your email address Flierstew@gmail.com Weather - If unsure on the day, consult the Levin MAC weather station at https://holfuy.com/en/weather/1073 rather than making a call based on your local weather as Levin has a much better microclimate for model flying than anywhere else in the lower North Island west of the main divide.
 Feel free to ring Stew if unsure.
-For any further details please contact joint organiser Stew Cox-027 548 1894, https://holfuy.com/en/weather/model-flying-than-anywhere else in the lower North Island west of the main divide.
-Feel free to ring Stew if unsure.
-For any further details please contact joint organiser Stew Cox-027 548 1894, https://holfuy.com/en/weather/model-flying-flyi
+For any further details please contact joint organiser Stew Cox- 027 548 1894, Flierstew@gmail.com Hope to see you there.

-\ \ FOR SALE \ \ August '23
+FOR SALE August '23